 In PHP, there are four types of errors:

 - Warning Error – The most common causes of warning errors are omitting a file or invoking a function with improper parameters.
-It's comparable to seeing a mistake, but it doesn't stop the PHP script from running.
+It's comparable to seeing a mistake, but it doesn't stop the PHP code from running.
 It just serves as a reminder that the script has a flaw.

 - Parse Error – When a syntax issue occurs in the script, it is referred to as a parse error.
-The execution of the PHP script is also stopped when a parse error occurs, and an error message is displayed.
+The execution of the PHP code is also stopped when a parse error occurs, and an error message is displayed.

 You've come to the right place if you're having troubles with your PHP web application and need to see all of the errors and warnings.
 We'll go through all of the different ways to activate PHP errors and warnings in this tutorial.

 - .htaccess Configuration to Show PHP Errors